Handbook of Operating Procedures 8-1070

 The UAVRG may also seek input from departments affected by the use of the UAV.
 UAVRG may propose an alternative time, location, or any other change in the best interest of the University.

-All University owned or acquired UAV must be properly registered in accordance with FAA requirements.
+Any UAV approved to operate on university property and all University owned or acquired UAV, weighing more than 0.55 lbs., must be properly registered and meet the rule for remote ID in accordance with FAA requirements.
 See Section VIII, Forms and Tools, for registration information and requirements.

-Prior notice and authorization is preferred, but not required, for use of UAV on University property by emergency personnel acting under the authority of applicable law.
+Prior notice and authorization are preferred, but not required, for use of UAV on University property by emergency personnel acting under the authority of applicable law.

 A University employee who violates this policy is subject to disciplinary action, up to and including termination.
 A student who violates this policy is subject to disciplinary action, up to and including expulsion.
-A visitor or other third party who uses UAV on University property in violation of this policy is considered trespassing and will be subject to actions the University has available including removal from campus, arrest, prosecution, and/or other legal action.
+A visitor or other third party who uses UAV on University property in violation of this policy is considered trespassing and will be subject to actions the University has available including removal from campus, arrest, prosecution and/or other legal action.
+Any University contracted vendor that violates the terms or conditions of their approved flight is subject to disciplinary action including removal from campus and termination of their contract.

 Registration Information and Requirements